 Generate Assessment Reports

 The HR department should conduct an assessment of all employees.
 It should differentiate between people who are willing and efficient against people who are unwilling and inefficient.
 An assessment of the workforce carried out on an individual basis would be of great help to categorise employees and map out a solution.
-Such an assessment will give the organisation a clear idea of those who could be potential liabilities and those who should be retained.
+Such an assessment will give the organization a clear idea of those who could be potential liabilities and those who should be retained.

 Carry Out Layoffs

-Presumably, this should be the last thing that any organisation in a crisis situation should resort to.
+Presumably, this should be the last thing that any organization in a crisis situation should resort to.
 It should be given consideration only when all other constructive methods fail.
 Because let's accept it, firing someone is the most dehumanising thing to do (usually).
 It scars a person's self- esteem and is a big life-changer.
 Make sure that the employees who are being fired have been given adequate chances to prove their value towards the organisation.
 In cases where layoffs are inevitable, let the people be laid off by the concerned authorities and not by an indifferent outplacement rep. HR should ensure that this duty not be delegated and be the one conversation that is personal.

 If you have ultimately chosen to lay off people, make sure to do it the right way.
 Be fair and give every departing employee an equal deal.
 Nothing is more disheartening than seeing a fellow colleague get a better deal than you.
 HR needs to be just in its dealings and offerings.
 There is no room for playing favourites or being partial.
 You don't want to be labelled as hypocrites.

 Lastly, be empathetic.
 Treat your departing employees with the same respect and attentiveness as you did when getting them on-board.
 HR needs to prove its worth by demonstrating a caring and empathetic nature towards departing employees, in short being a sponge.
 Absorbing pain and giving condolence.
 It is what defines HR.